Fr Barnabas Framed 2.jpg

 Father Barnabas Powell, Rector

-Father Barnabas was born in Nebraska and baptized a Lutheran as a baby.
-After a subsequently non-religious upbringing, he began exploring world religions as an adolescent.
-A stated desire for spiritual disciplines led a seventh-grade teacher to initially point him toward Islam.
-Taoism, with its ethos of harmony toward the world and our surroundings, was also attractive.
-But he became convinced after reading the Bible in eighth-grade (the Sermon on the Mount, in particular) that Jesus is the Son of God.
-An initial exploration of various forms of Christianity involved a look into his ancestral Lutheranism, but also Tridentine Roman Catholicism, Messianic Judaism and even Pentecostalism.
-His search ultimately focused on a quest for the original Church of the Book of Acts, which he hoped would also possess the spiritual disciplines and the ethos of connection between all things that had initially attracted him to non-Christian traditions.
-In discovering Orthodoxy, he found all that he sought.
+Father Barnabas was baptized a Lutheran as a baby, but subsequently received a non-religious upbringing.
+When he began exploring world religions as an adolescent, a desire for spiritual disciplines led one of his teachers to point him toward Islam.
+Taoism was also attractive, with its ethos of harmony toward the natural world and our surroundings.
+But he became convinced after reading the Bible (Sermon on the Mount, in particular) that Jesus is the Son of God and not merely one great teacher among others.
+An initial exploration of Christianity involved his ancestral Lutheranism, but also Tridentine Catholicism, Messianic Judaism and Pentecostalism.
+His search ultimately focused on a quest for the original Church of Acts, which he hoped would still possess the spiritual disciplines and ethos that initially attracted him to non-Christian traditions.
+In Orthodoxy, he certainly found this and more.
 After being received into the Orthodox Church in high school, he earned a BA in History before attending St. Vladimir’s Seminary.
-There he met his wife, Elizabeth (Lela), who was raised in the Serbian Orthodox Church in Toronto.
-Father Barnabas was ordained to the priesthood in 2005, and initially served a parish in Colorado before being assigned to St. Katherine’s in 2011.
+There he met his wife, Elizabeth (Lela), who was raised Serbian Orthodox in Toronto.
+Father Barnabas was ordained to the priesthood in 2005, and served a parish in Colorado before being assigned to St. Katherine’s in 2011.
 He and Protinica Lela have three children.
-They all enjoy reading and hiking, and try to get outdoors into the beauty of God’s Creation whenever they can.
+They enjoy reading and hiking, and try to get outdoors into the beauty of God’s Creation whenever they can.

 Deacon Athanasios